Dottie-Doutre/Unit_10_Assignment_Dottie-Doutre/README.md

 ![image_add](images/image_3.PNG)

+Stablising around 80 Yen since 2016.
+Also showing signs of stagnating between 2017 to 2020, where this dips to 75 Yen.

 ### Forecasting - ARMA model

 An ARMA model, or Autoregressive Moving Average model, is used to provide a description of a weakly stationary average.